In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Since achieving my original #blogtobizplan to have at least 40% of my income be made up of revenue as a direct result of Careful Cents, I had to set a new goal.
 So my second quarter plan was to increase my overall hourly rate.

-After taking the You Deserve More course, from Stephanie Halligan, I discovered that my hourly rate (including admin tasks) was way below what I thought I was making.
-I don’t charge clients by the hour, but in order to pay all of my bills and turn a profit, the course guides you through steps to calculate how much you’re earning versus what you need to be in the black.
+After discovering that my hourly rate (including admin tasks) was way below what I thought I was making, I needed to make a change.
+I already know that I can’t charge clients by the hour.
+In order to pay all of my bills and turn a profit it’s better to charge per project.

 Let’s jump right into the numbers for the second quarter of 2015.
 I include the income percentage breakdown for each type of income I earned, and explain exactly what revenue stream makes up my income each month.